Introduction to Multiple Linear Regression

 Steps Before Wednesday

-1. Insert the description of your dataset and variables (from the Midterm Proposal) into the “Introduction” of your project
+2. Insert the description of your dataset (from the Midterm Proposal) into the “Introduction” section of your project.

-2. Pose a research question about your selected variables, which can be addressed with multiple linear regression
+4. Pose a research question about your selected variables, which can be addressed with multiple linear regression.

-3. Insert the code to create the required two (or three) visualizations
+5. Insert the code to create the required two visualizations.

-4. Write a description of what you see in the visualizations
+6. Write a description of what you see in the visualizations.

-5. Make a decision which model you believe is “best”
+7. Make a decision which model you believe is “best.”